meysamSamanpour/AspnetCoreBoilerTemplate/README.md

 **Entityframwork .net core:**

-ROM is EF Core.
-All the Data related projects are in 1.Data folder.
+ORM is EF Core.
+All the Data related projects are in "1.Data folder".

 Meys.Domain: contains all the entity of the database. we have to keep this project separate of any other items other than entities because any other project can include them.

 Meys.Data: all files related to the pattern of unit of work and general repository implemented in UnitOfWorkAndGeneralRepo folder.

 Fluent API Mapping: mapping between entities and the tables in the database is done via an overridden  method called OnModelCreating in the ApplicationDbContext.